rgaiacs/numfocus-2017-grant/README.md

 # NumFOCUS's 2017 Grant

+**Update (2017-05-22)**: The proposal wasn't accept.
+The awards by NumFOCUS Small Development Grants to Projects are list at https://www.numfocus.org/blog/numfocus-awards-small-development-grants-to-projects/.

 This is my proposal to NumFOCUS's 2017 Grant to be submited under Software Carpentry's and Data Carpentry's name.

 Check the [release tab](https://github.com/rgaiacs/numfocus-2017-grant/releases) for the PDF version of the proposal.